-Do not pull out starter rope more than 70 cm (about 28 in) - it might otherwise break.
+Do not pull out starter rope more than 70 cm (about 28 in) -

-Do not let the starter grip snap back - guide it slowly and vertically into the housing so that the starter rope can rewind properly.
+- guide it slowly and vertically into the housing so that the starter rope can rewind properly.

 If engine is new, pull starter grip several times to prime the fuel line.